 1. Subscribe to a meal delivery or meal planning service

 - Level 1 - Pre-Made Meals: Just schedule them, store them when they arrive, and heat them up when you’re ready.
-Fresh N Lean, Ion Nutrition, Factor 75, and The Good Kitchen are just a few options.
+Fresh N Lean, Factor 75, and The Good Kitchen are just a few options.

 - Level 2 - Meal Kit Delivery: All of the ingredients are delivered to your doorstep with recipes to follow when you are ready to make dinner.
 Check out this blog for a review of some popular options.